creatornicole/csc301-usc-trivia/README.md

 - You must update `README.md` with documentation about your app eg. how to run your app.

-- For development and testing please use the testQuestions JSON file as the API is a free version and has a maximum number of calls per month.
-Once you have your code working replace it with a call to the API

 ## Quiz API

     NOTE: You will not be graded on any work done to the server.
 This is only a utility to provide an endpoint to retrive data from.